Dave-d-1st/Animepahe-downloader/README.md

 You would be prompted to enter the anime name, first episode and last episode.
 Then it searches for the anime and prompts you to pick the anime you want to download.
 After this it automatically gets the download links and write it to links.json and download it afterwards.
+Leave first empty to get from the beginning and Leave end empty to get till the end.

 ---